 Evaluate The List Price This is where your Realtor plays a vital role.
 Not every list price is priced accurately according to the market.
 Some sellers have unrealistic expectations and list their home over priced if this is the case you should make a lower offer more in line with what other homes are selling for in the area.
 Some homes are priced are correctly these homes will usually have less wiggle room when it comes time to negotiate the price.
 Some homes are under-priced; these homes will usually sell for over the list price and have multiple offers.
 There is nothing wrong with making an offer over list price on these homes as long as it is at the market value or under.
 Having a Realtor that knows the local market and values is crucial when negotiating an offer.

 Apply For Homestead Florida residents after you buy your home you can apply for homestead with your county.
 Homestead deducts $50,000 off the assessed value of your home.
-So if your home is assessed at $200,000 you will be taxed on $150,000 instead.Keep in mind that is for the ad valorem portion of your taxes, You also have non ad valorem items such as solid waste disposal and collection.
+So if your home is assessed at $200,000 you will be taxed on $150,000 instead.Keep in mind that is for the ad valorem portion of your taxes, You also have non ad valorem items such as CDD in certain communities and solid waste disposal & collection.